Energy-efficient predictive control for connected, automated driving under localization uncertainty: Validation

 \subsection{Experiement setup and results}

-We conduct a vehicle-in-the-loop experiment to investigate the performance of the proposed MPC \eqref{eq: mpc unified} and \eqref{eq: mpc simplified}.
+We conduct a vehicle-in-the-loop experiment to investigate the performance of the proposed MPC \eqref{eq:mpc reform} and \eqref{eq: mpc simplified}.
 We compare the proposed algorithm with the algorithm in \cite{bae2019VIL}.
-For our experiment, we utilized a retrofitted Hyundai Ioniq 5 as the test vehicle maneuvering around the actual testing site.
-We simulated four traffic lights and the preceding vehicle.
+We utilized a retrofitted Hyundai Ioniq 5 as the test vehicle maneuvering around the actual testing site.
+We simulated four traffic lights and the front vehicle.
 An overview of our test vehicle and scenario is presented in Fig. \ref{fig:test}.

 For each scenario, traffic flow speed, light cycles, and locations were randomly selected.
 Once all relevant parameters, such as traffic flow speed, light cycles, and locations, are available, we utilize the high-level green wave search module described in Sec. \ref{sec: tlctc} to compute the time required to cross each traffic light while adhering to the prescribed traffic flow speed and rules governing traffic lights.
-The parameters for each scenario are described below: \\ In all scenarios, the preceding vehicle is positioned $5$m ahead and controlled using the cruise control algorithm to track the traffic flow speed.
+The parameters for each scenario are described in Table \ref{table: random scenarios}: \\ In all scenarios, the front vehicle is positioned $5$m ahead and controlled using the cruise control algorithm to track the traffic flow speed.
 Moreover, the initial condition of the ego vehicle is idle speed, meaning no driver pedal inputs.
-Starting from idle speed, the vehicle needs to complete the given route under localization uncertainty while crossing each traffic light within the predetermined time and avoid collision with the preceding vehicle.
+Starting from idle speed, the vehicle needs to complete the given route under localization uncertainty while crossing each traffic light within the predetermined time and avoid collision with the front vehicle.

 The terminal time and the regularization parameter in \cite[eq.
 (4)]{bae2019VIL} is tuned to show a similar travel time to the proposed algorithm.
 After we conduct each test scenario, we evaluate the energy consumption defined in \eqref{eq: energy definition}.
 The change of $E_\text{stor}$ is calculated using the equipped voltage and current sensors, while the change of $E_\text{kin}$ is calculated by a change in kinetic energy between the initial and the end states.